 Paul’s letter to the Romans is a crucial source document for Quakerism.
 Even today, liberal Friends who reject Paul as a bigot and mythologizer are likely to base their spirituality, if unawares, on something from that letter: as Lewis Benson reminded us in an essay first published over 40 years ago, founding Friends such as George Fox and James Nayler derived the phrase “that of God in every one” from verse 19 of the letter’s first chapter.1 But Benson’s essay did not settle the question asked in its title, “‘That of God in Every Man’ — What did George Fox mean by it?”
 Given that we still appeal to Fox and other early Friends when we use the phrase, and given that, presumably, we want to do so honestly, that question continues to merit our consideration.

 Benson made a number of helpful points in his essay.
 Most importantly, he refuted the popular misreading of Fox’s “that of God” as signifying an inherent (ontological) oneness of human beings with God, tracing that notion to the Christian Neoplatonism of such 20th-century Friends as Rufus Jones.2 But Benson, too, although not as egregiously, misread Fox: his interpretation was skewed by his commitment to a central doctrine of Christ as heavenly prophet, encounter with whom he saw as “the heart [and] cornerstone of [Fox’s] theology.”
-His proposal that Fox used the phrase “that of God” to refer to “a witness for God that summons [everyone] to remember the Creator … a hunger and thirst that God has put in man”3 misses the depth and power of the early Quaker reading of Paul.
+His proposal that Fox used the phrase “that of God” to refer to “a witness for God that summons [everyone] to remember the Creator … a hunger and thirst that God has put in man” misses the depth and power of the primitive Quaker reading of Paul.3

 In order to recover something of that depth and power, we must bracket conventional interpretations of both Fox and Paul, allowing ourselves to understand “that of God” in context of the first Friends’ unconventional hermeneutic, or method of interpretation, of scripture as pointer to inner states and events.4 This essay is intended to help in that process by examining Fox’s interpretation of Romans 1:16-20.
 As always, my attempt to understand the thought and experience of the first Friends is directed toward the opening of contemporary possibilities that we might overlook in our conventional certainties; I’ll conclude with a brief reflection on that.